Orange-OpenSource/fiware-cepheus/doc/examples/5_TemperatureThreshold/index.md

 then it starts registering to mock-iotagent for shutter Events.
 Then it continues sending temperatures updates to mock-iotagent.

 Go back to the terminal where you launched the CEP.
-You should see temperatures as "EventIn" beeing logged coming from Cepheus-lb.
+You should see temperatures as "EventIn" beeing logged coming from Cepheus-Broker.

 After a few seconds, the "EventOut" logs will show the CEP triggering the status for each shutter.
-Theses "EventOut" will send to mock-iotagent by Cepheus-lb.
+Theses "EventOut" will send to mock-iotagent by Cepheus-Broker.

 We can see in mock-iotagent logs the open commands or close commands received for shutters.